 - Whole or halved strawberries for garnish, optional

-Spread 1 ½ teaspoons pepper jelly on one side of each of the remaining 4 bread slices.
+- Spread 1 ½ teaspoons of pepper jelly on one side of each of the remaining 4 bread slices.
 Place bread slices, face down on top of brie.
 Brush sandwiches with melted butter.

-Cook sandwiches, in batches in a preheated Panini press 2 to 3 minutes or till golden brown…or sauté in fry pan until golden brown.
+- Cook sandwiches, in batches in a preheated Panini press 2 to 3 minutes or till golden brown…or sauté in saute pan until golden brown.
 Garnish with fresh berries and basil, if desired.

 Serving Size:1 sandwich